HVVSATHWIK/Weathergit/README.md

 - **Get AI Advice:** After fetching weather data, the application will provide AI-powered advice on whether it's advisable to go outside.

 ## Contributing 🤝
 Contributions are welcome!
-If you have any suggestions, feel free to fork the repository, create a feature branch, and submit a pull request.
+If you have any suggestions or improvements, feel free to fork the repository, create a feature branch, and submit a pull request.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/YourFeature`)